-In the early Spring of 1982, Admiral Inman announced his resignation as deputy director of the CIA, effective several months later.
-The channels under whose auspices LaRouche had been carrying out the negotiations with Moscow representatives informed him at that point that the operation was for the time being aborted.
-Sensitive to the highly restricted "need to know" security surrounding the back-channel negotiations, LaRouche prepared a memo to Edwin Meese seeking some guidance on how to proceed.
+In the early Spring of 1982, Admiral Inman announced his resignation as Deputy Director of the CIA, to become effective several months later.
+The channels under whose auspices LaRouche had been carrying out the negotiations with Moscow representatives informed him at that point that the operation was, for the time being, aborted.
+Sensitive to the highly restricted "need to know" security surrounding the back-channel negotiations, LaRouche prepared a written memo to Meese seeking some guidance on how to proceed.
 That memo was hand-delivered by a representative of the National Security Council.
 With the appointment of Judge William Clark as Special Advisor to the President for National Security Affairs in January 1982, LaRouche representatives had established ongoing discussions with a number of NSC officers.